 Austin shares the businesses that he was involved in that didn’t work but that inspired him to start working on the current business his in.

 I was one of the first advertisers who did some of the paid search advertising in Australia.
 So that was interesting and a good experience.
 So that really kicked it off.
-And from there I’ve worked with doing travel based website as well as, like it was almost like a catalogue website with many different areas where people could purchase different products and services.
+And from there I’ve worked with doing travel based website as well as like it was almost like a catalogue website with many different areas where people could purchase different products and services.
 From ordering flowers online to the travel and travel was actually one of the categories that really stood out and was proving to be making more money.
 So that’s when we actually moved into creating a travel website, moving away from the catalogue style website.
 And so there was lots of learning along the way, but nothing really took off on that journey.

-So it wasn’t, as I mentioned, until we started our first virtual summit, which was the LinkedIn success summit where we had 35 expert speakers talking about how to generate leads and sales from LinkedIn.
+So it wasn’t, as I mentioned until we started our first virtual summit, which was the LinkedIn success summit where we had 35 expert speakers talking about how to generate leads and sales from LinkedIn.
 We saw we had 15,000 people register for that online event in the space of just a few weeks.
 And we ended up making just under or just shy of $100,000 in that short period of time.
 It took us about three months from conception to fulfilling and completing the event.
 But it was just a really powerful influx and spiking in revenue and registrations and interests.
 And I’d never really seen that before across all the different businesses that I’ve tested and tried.
-There was an obvious strong demand and interest for this online type of conference.
+There was an obvious strong demand and interest in this online type of conference.

-You never really know when inspiration can strike you and for Austin it provided him with the idea of creating his own business.
+You never really know when inspiration can strike you and for Austin, it provided him with the idea of creating his own business.

 With the online conferences and virtual summit, we’ve been running them since 2015.
 So it’s been five years or so now and I came across it via a podcast.
 Just listening to someone talking, like a story similar to this, and seeing some of these virtual summits online, I started researching and signing up for them and seeing the value and the interest and engagement from the users and the attendees of the event.
 The opportunity to take these attendees on a journey through helping them solve their problems or they’re coming into an event to help solve a problem where they’re meeting some of the top influences in the market.
 They’re getting some really valuable information that if they had to go to our in-person conference, they may be spending hundreds or thousands of dollars to attend these types of events.
 Suddenly they could attend them online from anywhere in the world.
-So they didn’t have to travel and spend tickets on flights or hotels or taxis or food once they’re traveling or time away from their family, they could literally sit in front of their computer or any internet connected device and attend this online conference.
+So they didn’t have to travel and spend tickets on flights or hotels or taxis or food once they’re traveling or time away from their family, they could literally sit in front of their computer or any internet-connected device and attend this online conference.
 So for me, I was like, wow, let’s see how we can maybe do this for us or maybe this is something that I can test that can work.
 We decided to go ahead and see if we could successfully host one of these online conferences ourselves.

 I should distinguish that from the Next For Sale business, so Entrepreneurs HQ is the business that was started via these virtual summits 5 years ago.
 I’d been running virtual summits via Entrepreneurs HQ since 2015.
-We’ve run 15 of these events which works out to be like 4 almost per year and that has been the main focus for us and this is the second business that just really came following a passion of mine, which is Australian property investment.
+We’ve run 15 of these events which work out to be like 4 almost per year and that has been the main focus for us and this is the second business that just really came following a passion of mine, which is Australian property investment.
 And so we’re running a virtual summit in Australia which is the Australian Property Investment Show.
 And that is really the way that we are looking to enter the market.
 And launch this new tool for property investors, the Next For Sale software tool, which uncovers the distress property.

 We now hear about how he began his property investing journey and where that inspiration came from.